Help us improve

-Designs, implements, and refactors hexagonal (Ports & Adapters) architecture with domain isolation, ports, adapters, and testable use cases in TypeScript, Java, Kotlin, Go.
+Designs, implements, and refactors hexagonal (Ports & Adapters) architecture in TypeScript, Java, Kotlin, and Go services for domain isolation, dependency inversion, and testable use cases.

 Hexagonal architecture (Ports and Adapters) keeps business logic independent from frameworks, transport, and persistence details.
 The core app depends on abstract ports, and adapters implement those ports at the edges.